hummingbot/hummingbot/documentation/docs/strategies/avellaneda-market-making.md

 ## 📝 Summary

 This strategy implements the market making strategy described in the classic paper [High-frequency Trading in a Limit Order Book](https://people.orie.cornell.edu/sfs33/LimitOrderBook.pdf) written by Marco Avellaneda and Sasha Stoikov.
-It allows users to directly adjust the kappa and gamma parameters described in the paper.
-It also features a simplified mode that allows the user to enter spread and duration parameters that continually recalculate the advanced parameters.
+It allows users to directly adjust the kappa, gamma, and eta parameters described in the paper.
+It also features a simplified mode that allows the user to enter min/max spread parameters that continually recalculate the advanced parameters.

 ## 🏦 Exchanges supported